emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 instead of returning `Collection<T>`, we can return `Collection<U>` for the first sublist.

-But if we return to our example, it's complicated to express in types that the second sublist will contain only `string` elements...
+But if we return to our example, it's tricky to express in types that the second sublist will contain only `string` elements...
-In effect we have to tell the compiler that the type of the second sublist is the type of the input collection, _minus_ the type that we keep for the first sublist.
+In effect we have to tell the compiler that the type of the second sublist is the generic type of the input collection, _minus_ the type that we keep for the first sublist.
 Type subtraction?
 Sounds impossible to express right?

 Except that [typescript 2.8.1](https://blogs.msdn.microsoft.com/typescript/2018/03/27/announcing-typescript-2-8/)